squareRoot3/squareRoot3.github.io/_pages/about.md

 Previously, I received my MPhil degree from the Sun Yat-sen University in 2021, where I was fortunate to be advised by [Prof. Xiaodan Liang](https://scholar.google.com/citations?user=voxznZAAAAAJ&hl).
 I obtained my bachelor degree in Mathematics from Soochow University in 2019.
 I interned at Tencent AI Lab&Jarvis Lab and Deep Graph Library team, Amazon Web Services AI Shanghai Lablet.

-Feel free to [contact me](mailto:sqrt3tjh@gmail.com) if you are interested in research collaborations or have any job recommendations.
+Feel free to [contact me](mailto:sqrt3tjh@gmail.com) (sqrt3tjh AT gmail DOT com) if you are interested in research collaborations or have any job recommendations.

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>